Ülo Krigul

 Ülo Krigul (born 7 November 1978 in Tallinn) is an Estonian composer.

-In 1997 he graduated from Tallinn Music High School.
-In 2006 he graduated from the Estonian Academy of Music and Theatre specialising in composition.
+In 1997, he graduated from Tallinn Music High School.
+In 2006, he graduated from the Estonian Academy of Music and Theatre, specialising in composition.

-He has been a music organizer; from 1995 to 1999 he belonged to the staff of the jazz festival Jazzkaar.
-From 2005 to 2014 he was one of the artistic directors of the Estonian Music Days.
+He has been a music organizer; from 1995 to 1999, he belonged to the staff of the Jazzkaar festival.
+From 2005 to 2014, he was one of the artistic directors of the Estonian Music Days festival.

-He has also been a member (being a keyboard player or arranger) of several rock and jazz ensembles, e.g. Compromise Blue and Contus Firmus.
+He has also been a member (as keyboard player or arranger) of several rock and jazz ensembles, such as Compromise Blue and Contus Firmus.

-Since 2003 he has been a member of the Estonian Composers' Union.
+Since 2003, he has been a member of the Estonian Composers' Union.

-Krigul's younger brother is classical musician Vambola Krigul.
+Krigul's younger brother is the classical musician Vambola Krigul.